 This summer the CDC actually recommended the FluMist vaccine instead of the shot for children ages two to eight, because past studies showed it was more effective in that age group.
 The nasal spray formulation is made with a weakened, live virus versus a killed virus in the shot.
 Because of that, health officials believe it prompts a better immune response in children who have never had the flu.

 That may still be the case for the other strains in the FluMist vaccine, but not the H1N1 strain.
 Researchers aren’t sure why that’s the case, but some suspect inadequate refrigeration may be to blame.
-Dr. Edward Belongia, a leading vaccine researcher, said certain characteristics of the H1N1 virus used in the nasal spray vaccine may effect its thermal stability, and in turn, its effectiveness.
+Dr. Edward Belongia, a leading vaccine researcher, said certain characteristics of the H1N1 virus used in the nasal spray vaccine may affect its thermal stability, and in turn, its effectiveness.

 The CDC has not changed any of its flu vaccine recommendations at this point, but the agency plans to investigate further.